How to Study For Jeopardy - The Ultimate Guide for Contestant Hopefuls

 Don’t fret because we’ve done the hard work for you by combing through hundreds of episodes, contestant articles, interviews, and books on the subject.

 Here’s the essential break down of the process to get on Jeopardy:

-- Study the right way (this guide will tell you how to do this part).
+- Study the right way (this guide will give you the 80/20 approach).

-- Sign up for the Online Practice Tests at Jeopardy.com
+- Sign up for the Online Practice Tests at the main site.

 - Get at least 35 / 50 questions correct (based on anecdotal evidence, this is the minimum threshold).

 - Once you’ve passed, you’re in the general candidate pool.
 This is the only point in the process to which you have absolute, full control.
 To get the next step, you’ll have to be lucky.
 You will likely repeat steps 1-4 several times before you’re ever called to compete.